 Nick was a ray of sunshine who never met a stranger.
 He had the most infectious smile and laugh, to go along with his sharp wit.
 He was the brightest light, purest heart, and sweetest soul.
 Nick made a lasting impact on everyone who had the privilege of knowing him.
 His kindness was effortless, his presence comforting, and his energy could fill a room.
 Whether he was making someone laugh, offering a helping hand, or simply being himself, Nick had a way of making people feel truly seen and valued.

 He is survived by his parents, Tony and Niki Bisesi; sisters, Tara Bisesi and Taylor (Harrison) Agena; nephew, Hayden Agena; and niece, Eliana Agena, who was born after Nick’s passing and will grow up surrounded by stories of her uncle’s incredible spirit.
 He is also survived by several aunts, uncles, cousins, and countless friends.
-He was preceded in death by his maternal grandparents, Rick Sharp and Kim Sharp, and paternal grandparents, John and Mary Ann Bisesi.
+He was preceded in death by his maternal grandparents, Rick Sharp and Kim Sharp, The loss of Nick was mourned by his paternal grandparents, John and Mary Ann Bisesi, before their passing.

 A service of remembrance and dedication of Nick’s final resting place will be held at 4:00PM on Friday, October 3rd at Fairview Cemetery, 8400 Adams Street, Lincoln.